 Aug 31, 2023

 That’s the message of a new campaign initiative by Animal Wellness Action and its sister organization, the Center for a Humane Economy.
-It’s targeted at Dick’s Sporting Goods, the largest sporting-goods retailer in the United States, and intends to call attention to the chain’s role in the largest commercial slaughter of land-based wildlife in the world.
+It’s targeted at Dick’s Sporting Goods, the largest sporting-goods retailer in the United States, to call attention to the chain’s role in the largest commercial slaughter of land-based wildlife in the world.

 Dick’s Sporting Goods remains a significant reseller of shoes sourced from killed kangaroos.
 Several models from Adidas, New Balance and other brands are marketed in their more than 750 physical locations and on its website, patronized by millions of shoppers across the globe.